onechiporenko/ember-models-table/MIGRATING.md

 # Migrating from v3 to v4

-Main difference between v3 and v4 is required now argument `themeInstace`.
+Main difference between v3 and v4 is required now argument `themeInstance`.
 It's an instance of any service that extends `emt-themes/default`.
 It could be some predefined theme or your own.

 v4 was rewritten using TypeScript and docs for new version are much more useful and contains a lot of information.
 Arguments for **all** components now are declared as interfaces with description almost for each key.